This is our Admissions Process, if you are already prepared to apply, please use the direct links below:

 9. Tuition Payments

-The total balance of tuition is due up front based on the enrolment agreement each student receives pending acceptance.
-There is a 2% discount for students paying their tuition in full up front.(Discount does not apply when paying with credit card).
+The total balance of tuition is due up front based on the enrollment agreement each student receives pending acceptance.
 A payment plan may be set up by making an appointment to speak with a Financial Services Coordinator (OAC*).
 Please note that this option is subject to service fees.
 All cheques must be made payable to the “Centre for Arts and Technology”.
 All fees must be submitted in Canadian Funds. *OAC – On Approved Credit.

 10. Applications by Fax